 And the people that don’t remain forever stunted.

-Once I realized that in order to become more confident, I had to actually practice going outside my comfort zone, I found ways to practice on a daily basis.
+Once I realized that in order for me to become more confident, I had to actually practice going outside my comfort zone, I found ways to practice on a daily basis.

 In college, every time I would get on my apartment elevator, I would challenge myself to strike up a conversation with whoever I was riding with — even if it only lasted for 15 seconds.
 I wanted to get used to overcoming my fear of even opening my mouth in the first place.

-I started seeing the most growth, though, when I started my first company, Digital Press.
-In order for the company to grow and thrive, I had to sell what we were offering.
+Where I started seeing the most growth, however, was when I started my first company, Digital Press.
+In order for the company to grow and thrive, I had to sell what it was we were offering.
 I started taking one, two, five, eight sales calls per day, five days per week — and within a matter of months, I felt like a completely different person.
 I’d gone from just starting to feel comfortable talking to cab drivers, to regularly hopping on the phone with CEOs of massive companies and talking to them as easily I would a close friend.